The 5 Best Essential Oils For Pimples

 Whether it's due to allergies, sensitive skin, or is simply a personal choice, there are plenty of reasons some people avoid traditional acne treatments like drying lotions, medicated ointments, and masks.
-The best essential oils for pimples, however, can fight off blemishes just as well — and without the addition of questionable and potentially irritating ingredients, at that.
+The best essential oils for pimples offer a natural alternative to spot treatments that often contain harsh chemicals.
+Essential oils boast powerful, naturally therapeutic properties and can be applied topically.

-1. To Reduce Blemishes: Tea Tree Oil
+1. To Prevent & Reduce Blemishes: Tea Tree Oil

-2. To Treat Cysts and Boils: Clove Essential Oil
+2. To Treat Existing Pimples: Sandalwood Oil

 3. To Fight Pimples On Oily Skin: Lemongrass Essential Oil